top of page

 Treating coccidiosis with toltrazuril is thought to be the fastest, safest, and most effective treatment.
 Continue reading for more information on toltrazuril.

 It is typically faster and more effective to administer an anti-protozoal/coccidiosis that kills the oocysts immediately, accompanied by fluids, electrolytes, and probiotics.
-An antibiotic such as tylosin (Tylan) can also be very effective in clearing out gram-positive bacteria built up in the gut from the stress of infection.

 Environment cleanliness is very important, though, as discussed several times in this article, eradicating coccidia from your environment is nearly impossible.
 We recommend you continue your normal cleaning and disinfecting protocol during a coccidia outbreak.
 Of course, when dealing with diarrhea, you will clean and disinfect twice as much as usual!
 It is essential to clean up infected feces immediately when dealing with a coccidia outbreak.